rieckpil/progmot/content/post/writing-a-book-remotely.md

 Besides exploring AWS services on the go, we all had stories and best practices for various AWS services to share that the other co-authors could learn from.

 Once we had a working sample application running on AWS and we were confident that the topic we were about to write added value, we started writing the book.
-We first sketched out a table of contents and started working on the different chapters in parallel.
+We first sketched out a table of contents and added bullet points to the different chapters in parallel.

 We created a new AWS account for this project, and added three IAM users for us.
 Next, we created a GitHub organization that acted as an umbrella container for all related code repositories for this ebook project.

-We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
+We more or less split this proof of concept time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
 Back then, we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.

 As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features ready, such as a login with AWS Cognito and storing data within RDS, we started to plan the next steps.